-Tens of thousands of volunteers and over 100 organisations help to implement the WCP program every year, includingteachers social enterprises and departments of education.
+Tens of thousands of volunteers and organisations help to implement the WCP program every year, including at least 50,000 teachers and over a hundred organisations, social enterprises and departments of education.

 We’re behind the World’s Children’s Prize

 The WCP program was founded in the year 2000 and is run by Swedish non-proﬁt the World’s Children’s Prize Foundation (WCPF).

 The World’s Children’s Prize Foundation (WCPF) is supported